intel/terraform-intel-azure-linux-vm/examples/azure-linux-vm-spot-vm/README.md

 '''
 When admin_password is specified disable_password_authentication must be set to false

-Either admin_password or admin_ssh_key must be specified
+Either the admin_password or admin_ssh_key argument must be specified

-max_bid_price can only be configured if priority is set to Spot
+The max_bid_price argument can only be configured if priority argument is set to Spot.

+Azure Spot Virtual Machines can be deployed to any region, except Microsoft Azure China 21Vianet.
+Pricing for Azure Spot Virtual Machines is variable, based on region and SKU.
+For more information, see VM pricing for [Linux](<https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/>).
+With variable pricing, you have option to set a max price, in US dollars (USD), using up to five decimal places.